nilansh-07/nilansh-07/README.md

 - 🧪 Building ML-enabled apps with OCR, dashboards, and live APIs
 - 🤝 Hackathon contributor and open-source team player

-✈️ Outside of tech, I’m passionate about travel, reading self-help books, and creative thinking.
+✈️ Outside of tech, I’m passionate about travel and creative thinking.

 ---